Stock Market Psychology

 If trade using a desktop computer, get a quality wired USB mouse (laptops have the backup finger pads).
 The worst feeling is having batteries in a wireless mouse die at pivotal moments.
 Could be huge.

 Consider adding an additional screen (or 5).
 One screen just doesn’t do it these days for active traders.
-Especially if you daytrade, monitoring, scanning, charting, ordering all on screen is nuts.
+Especially if you daytrade, monitoring, scanning, charting, ordering all on one screen is nuts.
 Once you see the benefit of additional screens, you’ll want more.
 Careful not to overdo it.
+No reason your office should look like Time Square.

 For novice traders just getting started, trading shouldn’t be about getting rich quick, but instead be a continual quest for knowledge.
 Learn as much about stock market psychology as you can.
 Experience it first-hand with valuable screen time.
 Don’t focus so much on making money, but rather focus on trading well.
 Where there is good psychological trading, good gains will follow.
 Develop a winning strategy and trading system that benefits you… and see the trades for yourself.
 The mind is a powerful tool, but must be kept under control.